Heron Preston: Career

+In 2025 Preston regained full control of his brand from New Guards Group.

+Russian cultural influence

-Many items from the Heron Preston collections (with the exception of limited capsule collections) are decorated with a print or embroidery with the word "style" in Cyrillic.
-Heron himself noted that this idea came to him in 2014, when he helped a friend in an exhibition dedicated to the hip-hop culture of the 90s.
-Heron was tasked with creating merchandising t-shirts.
-Preston was looking for something that was common in the hip-hop culture of the 90s for a long time, and came to the conclusion that this is a style.
-And Preston decided to write "style" in Cyrillic because of his obsession with Russian culture and paraphernalia.
+Many items from the Heron Preston collections (with the exception of limited capsule collections) are decorated with a print or embroidery with the word "style" in the Cyrillic alphabet (CTИЛЬ).
+Heron noted that this idea came to him in 2014, when he helped a friend with an exhibition dedicated to the hip-hop culture of the 90s.
+He has stated that he chose to use Cyrillic because of his obsession with Russian culture and paraphernalia.